Keith Burnett

-Sir Keith Burnett, CBE, FRS FLSW FINSTP (born 30 September 1953) is a Welsh physicist and President of the Institute of Physics.
+Sir Keith Burnett, CBE, FRS, FLSW, FInstP (born 30 September 1953) is a Welsh physicist and former President of the Institute of Physics.
 He is Chair of the Nuffield Foundation — an independent charitable trust with a mission to advance educational opportunity and social well-being, founding Chair of the Academic Council the Schmidt Science Fellows, and a member of the Board of international education providers Study Group.

 Burnett is past Vice-Chancellor of the University of Sheffield.
 Burnett announced his retirement in January 2018 and he stepped down in September of that year when he was succeeded by Koen Lamberts.
 He received an Honorary degree from the University of Sheffield in July 2022.
 He is an honorary fellow of Jesus College, Oxford and St John's College, Oxford where he was a tutorial fellow for 20 years.

 Burnett has a long-standing commitment to vocational and technical education, advocating for the development of high-level vocational education and apprenticeships and serving as the President of the Science Council and on the board of the National Technician Development Centre and of Heated.